SenudaJayalath/Eth-Gas-Monitor/README.md

  EtherScan and EtherGas station are two famous sources of data for extracting gas fees.
 Ou of them I have chosen to use EtherScan in this application due to the following reasons
  - EtherScan documentation is very clear.
  - EtherScan would be the ideal data source if I were to improve this application in the future by adding more functionality, becuase it provides many endpoints for different uses.
-On the other hand EtherGasStation has one endpoint.
+On the other hand EtherGasStation has only one endpoint.

 ### Choosing a  Database